-Modifying a Volvo (or any car for that matter), whether it be for better power, handling, reliability, or even fuel economy comes with compromises.
+Modifying a Volvo, whether it be for better power, handling, reliability, or even fuel economy comes with compromises.
 Usually, if you increase one, you decrease the other.
 For example, better fuel economy might mean a smaller engine with less power.
 More power might mean less reliability and vice versa—Or does it?

 Here's my take on how to increase power in a Volvo V70R without sacrificing the well-known Volvo reliability.